terms and conditions of business

 CANCELLATION BY THE COMPANY OR CLIENT: PRIVATE AND CORPORATE DINING EVENTS

 - If your Private Dining Event or Group Dining Event is cancelled as follows, during the periods specified below, the payment refund terms are as follows:

-- Cancellation by either the Company or the Client, more than 45 days before the specified Event: Full refund (minus a transaction fee of 75p per ticket).
+- Cancellation by either the Company or the Client, more than 45 days before the specified Event: Full refund.

 - By the Client, with greater than 30 but fewer than 45 days before the specified Event: 50 percent refund.